-This section will describe measures identified for addressing public concerns in relation to the project identified in section10.3.
+This section will describe measures identified for addressing public concerns in relation to the project identified in section 10.3.
 Measures will be written as specific commitments that clearly describe how the proponent intends to implement them.

 For any consultations undertaken with the general public, the EIS will describe the ongoing and proposed consultations and information sessions with respect to the project at the local, regional and provincial levels, where applicable.
 The EIS will provide a summary of discussions, indicate the methods used and their relevance, locations, the persons and organizations consulted, the concerns raised, the extent to which this information was incorporated in the design of the project as well as in the EIS, and the resultant changes.
-The proponent will also provide a description of efforts made to distribute project information and provide a description of efforts made to distribute project information process.
+The proponent will also provide a description of efforts made to distribute project information and provide a description of information and materials that were distributed during the consultation process.